 Deposits from the public represent customer or the public's funds held by Savings Bank.
-These are disclosed as current liabilities unless an investment year of longer than one year has been agreed.
+These are disclosed as current liabilities unless if the term of the investment is for more than one year.

 A financial liability is derecognised when the obligation under the liability is discharged or cancelled or expires.
 Where an existing financial liability is replaced by another from the same lender and sustainability different terms, or the terms of an existing liability are substantially modified, such an exchange or modification is treated as derecognition of the original liability and the recognition of a new liability.
 The difference in the respective carrying amounts is recognised in profit and loss.